davemarins/Golang-Docker/README.md

 JWT secret and issuer name is in utils.go. <br>
 DB configuration is in app.go <br>
 All non-authenticated API have '/public/' for the sake of simplicity.
 See more in auth.go. <br>

+If you want to install dependencies, type

+> glide get github.com/foo/bar

 ### Future development